-- ➤ Connect, matching volunteer befrienders with people who are socially isolated. - Connect Online, providing IT tuition to groups of older people and vulnerable adults who want to develop their digital skills in a friendly, sociable setting. - ➤ Transform, offering supported volunteering opportunities for young people aged 14-20.
+- ➤ Connect, matching volunteer befrienders with people who are socially isolated. - Connect Online, providing IT tuition to groups of older people and vulnerable adults who want to develop their digital skills in a friendly, sociable setting. - ➤ Transform, offering supported volunteering opportunities for young people aged 15-24 who need additional help to take part..

-The Connect Project matches volunteer befrienders with people who are socially isolated.
-This may as telephone/online befriending or meeting up for a wall/talk- socially distanced and out of doors.
+The Connect Project matches volunteer befrienders with people who are socially isolated, including people with a disability or long-term condition.
+This may be as telephone/online befriending or meeting up for a walk/talk.

-To get in touch please phone or email Naomi - Volunteeer Coordinator of The Connect Project \$\scrtex 07856 571076 aomi@volunteermidlothian.org.uk
+To get in touch about Connect Befriending please phone or email Naomi who coordinates The Connect Project \$\,07856.571076 naomi@volunteermidlothian.org.uk info@volunteermidlothian.org.uk You can also call us on \$\square\$ 07859 914587.